AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/repository-browser.md

 The repository browser can be launched by following the steps below.

-1. In Cloud Manager, click the three dots next to the tier of your choice, and select **Developer Console**
+1. In Cloud Manager, click the three dots next to the environment of your choice, and select **Developer Console**

    ![repobrowser1](/help/implementing/developing/tools/assets/repobrowser1.png)